ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Foul_Play/en.md

 ## I'll make a video to prove my innocence!
-Sorry but if you have been restricted, they are already 100% sure you are cheating.
-A video will not help because even these can be also doctored.
+Sorry, but if you have been restricted, the team is already sure you are cheating.
+A video will not help, because even these can be also doctored.

 ## I found someone who is definitely cheating.
 I can tell by their replay/score!
 What should I do?
-Stay calm and **don't discuss their play in public chat**.
+Stay calm and **don't discuss their plays in public chat**.
 Don't give them undue attention or ask others to spectate them.
 You should report the user and not mention them anywhere.
 There are three ways to do so.

 ### User Profile